Grantham Scholar Martin Appleby explains how much water the UK uses, and what the future of water looks like.

 The average person should drink at least 2-2.5 litres of water a day.
 But drinking water is a tiny fraction of water used in the UK.
 At home, the average UK person uses 142 litres of water per day and a house of 4 uses around 349 litres per day.
 And during the COVID-19 lockdown this value increased in some parts of the UK by 25%, to approximately 175 litres of water per day per person.

-142 litres is 9.5 times that used by someone who lives in urban Ethiopia, where it is estimated their average daily water use is about 15-35 litres per day (WHO recommend at least 20 litres per day for basic hygiene needs and 50 litres to be adequate).
+142 litres is 9.5 times that used by someone who lives in urban Ethiopia, where it is estimated daily water use is about 15-35 litres per day (WHO recommend at least 20 litres per day for basic hygiene needs and 50 litres to be adequate).

 One of the main sources of water use in the UK is having a shower or a bath.
 When you take an 8 minute shower you use about 62 litres of water; that’s almost half of your daily water use.
 And if you have a power shower you’ll use even more water.
 So a shorter shower is one of the best ways of reducing your personal water usage at home.